mihaidld/government-dapp/README.md

 - an employer
 - a date when it's possible to ask for retirement etc.

-A citizen has also a balance of `CTZ` spread between his `current account`, `unemployment insurance`, `health insurance` and `retirement insurance`.
-Only the current account is at his disposal.
+A citizen has also a balance of `CTZ` spread between a `current account`, an `unemployment insurance`, a `health insurance` and a `retirement insurance`.
+Only the current account is at the citizen's disposal.

 **Life events :**

-- When becoming citizen, he is awarded 100 `CTZ` in his current account.
+- A `new citizen` is awarded 100 CTZ which go into the current account.
-- When receiving a salary from his employer 10% of the salary go to his unemployment insurance, 10% to his health insurance, 10% to his retirement insurance and the remaining 70% to his current account.
+- The `salary` received from an employer is spread as follows: 10% for unemployment insurance, 10% for health insurance, 10% for retirement insurance and the remaining 70% into the current account.
-- When being dismissed by the employer all unemployment insurance tokens are transfered to his current account.
+- On employer's `dismissal` all unemployment insurance tokens are transfered into the current account.
-- When being declared sick by a hospital all health insurance tokens are transfered to his current account.
+- On being declared `sick` by a hospital all health insurance tokens are transfered into the current account.
-- When requesting for retirement (if has reached retirement age) all unemployment insurance and retirement insurance tokens are transfered to his current account.
+- At `retirement` (if above retirement age) all unemployment insurance and retirement insurance tokens are transferred into the current account.
-- When being declared dead by a hospital all his tokens are given back to the sovereign.
+- On being declared `dead` by a hospital all tokens of the deceased are given back to the sovereign.

 ## Other Available Scripts